Grand River Hospital’s senior leadership team

 Tina is responsible for extending GRH’s existing research partnerships into the area of innovation-building partnerships with academic institutions, industry groups and government agencies fostering development activity in the health sector.

 Tina completed her PhD in Health Studies and Gerontology at the University of Waterloo, holds a Bachelor of Science in Occupational Therapy from the University of Alberta and a Master of Business Administration from Wilfrid Laurier University.
 Tina has held senior management positions across the care continuum including hospital, home care, community, and private consulting services.
 She has held senior leadership roles at GRH since 2008.

-Tina's research interest is in the area of the care of the older adult, with a particular interest in wellness, patient safety, and maximizing treatment outcomes.
+Tina's research interest is in the area of the care of the older adult, with a particular interest in wellness, patient safety, knowledge translation, mobilization, and adoption.

 You can contact Tina through her assistant Sarah Laferriere at 519-749-4300 extension 2876.

 Jennifer O’Brien was appointed GRH’s Vice President of Human Resources in 2016.

 Jennifer is responsible for providing strategic direction for all core human resources functions at the hospital including labour relations, recruitment, compensation and benefits, occupational health and safety, employee health and wellness, organizational development and staff scheduling.
 Jennifer’s extensive skill set includes the development of human resource services and marketing plans, leading bargaining, workplace health and safety, coaching and mentoring, as well as change management.

 Jennifer has a strong background in health care human resources as well as leadership of corporate human resources projects.
 Prior to her service at GRH, Jennifer was Vice President of Human Resources and Support Services at St. Joseph’s Health Centre in Guelph.
 Jennifer was also the St. Joseph’s Health System’s Integrated Human Resources Lead for the Elder Care Program.